PawDevUK/filesconverto/README.md

 ##### Back-End

+- [x] Choose reliable NPM packages for converting PDF documents.
+  I HAVE DECIDED TO USE PYTHON PACKAGES AS NPM PACKAGES ARE EMPTY OR UNRELIABLE !!!!
+- [ ] Learn how react hook is define and how to use it in Next js Component.
+How to handle props.
 - [ ] Add API directory for pdf.
-- [ ] Install packages to convert pdf.
-- [ ] Create the initial logic for uploading and converting files.
+- [ ] Create the initial logic for uploading and sending files to Python cloud function.
   - Set up a directory for file uploads in `public/uploads` to store uploaded and converted files.
   - Create an API route in Next.js (`app/api/upload/route.ts`) to handle file uploads using `formidable` for parsing and saving files.
-  - Add logic for file conversion using `sharp` for image formats (e.g., PNG to JPEG) or CloudConvert for broader format support (e.g., PDF to Word).
   - Integrate with a front-end form styled with Tailwind CSS, adapting the provided login form to include a file input and submission to the API route.
+- [ ] Create Python cloud function which will be converting files.
+Learn how it works and what it does.
 - [ ] Create logic which will be storing files for free user for 24H.

+Time Line:
+03/07/25
+  I have learn today how NEXT handles communication between front-end, back end via axios and routes.
+  I have today went trough few npm packages and learn that is better to use python packages.
+I have started to implement pip package and created new directory with python cloud function to handle pdf conversion.
+At the moment I'm struggling to understand how to declare type script function and pass props to components as it slightly different than in React.
+I need learn to do it so a file can be uploaded and sent to python cloud function.